lifeoverlinux/My-Shell-Scripts/README.md

 I have started to learning bash shell scripting.
 I write the sample and basic shell scripts.
 I always try to write helpful shell scripts.

 Any idea, comment, etc. would be excellent.

-Thanks
+Thanks.